lionelc/HavenOnDemand_R/README.md

 result <- checkHODResult(cl, "job1")
 ```

 Lastly, you can (optionally) delete the local job name if you want (using R API delHODJobname(cl, "job1") ).
 It won't automatically be removed when result is obtained because it is meant to leave the record.
-You can find the job id anytime using "cl$jobs".
+You can find the job id anytime using "cl@jobs".

 ### Text index operations